 Turkish President Fahri Koruturk asked former Premier Suleyman Demirel to form a new government on Monday (4 July).

-Turkish President Fahri Koruturk asked former Premier Suleyman Demirel to form a new government on Monday (4 July).
+Background: Turkish President Fahri Koruturk asked former Premier Suleyman Demirel to form a new government on Monday (4 July).
 The President's request follows the resignation of Mr. Bulent Ecevit's two week-old minority Social Democratic Government.

 SYNOPSIS: Mr. Ecevit took over as Premier from Mr. Demirel after general elections on 21 June -- but he lost his first bid for a parliamentary vote of confidence on Sunday (3 July) by 229 votes to 217.
 Mr. Demirel is now expected to try and renew his right-wing coalition which took power in March 1975 -- when another Government formed by Mr. Ecevit had just collapsed.